-Chairman Gianni Chiarva

-Members George J. Bunze
+Chair Members James A. Manzi, Jr. George J. Bunze Nycol Pageau-Goyette

-Nycol Pageau-Goyette

-The Remuneration Committee advises and assists the Board regarding policies on compensation and benefits, salaries of senior management as well as bonuses and the allocation of stock options and RSUs to senior management.
-The Remuneration Committee is composed of three directors, Mr. Gianni Chiarva, Mr. George J. Bunze and Ms. Nycol Pageau-Goyette.
-Mr. Gianni Chiarva also serves as the Vice-Chairman of the Board of the Corporation and is a director of SJ International.
-Neither of Mr. Bunze or Ms. Pageau-Goyette serve or has served as an officer of the Corporation.
-Mr. Gianni Chiarva is a non-independent member of the Committee while Mr. George J. Bunze and Ms. Nycol Pageau-Goyette are both independent Committee members.
+The Remuneration Committee advises and assists the Board regarding policies on compensation and benefits, salaries of senior management as well as profit sharing amounts, bonuses and the allocation of stock options and RSUs to senior management.
+The Remuneration Committee is composed of three directors, James A. Manzi, Jr., Mr. George J. Bunze and Ms. Nycol Pageau-Goyette.
+None of Mr. Manzi, Mr. Bunze nor Ms. Pageau-Goyette serve or has served as an officer of the Corporation and all are independent Committee members.
 Further information on the Remuneration Committee's mandate is provided at Section 6.1(b) of this Management Proxy Circular.